 Those of you who know exactly when your neighbors are doing their laundry due to the odor of fabric softener wafting down the street now know to close your windows and screens during that time to keep these toxic emissions from entering your home!

-Beware of Fragrance Free Fabric Softeners
+Beware of Fragrance-Free Fabric Softeners

-As awareness of the toxic nature of personal care products increases, some companies have come out with fragrance free fabric softeners specifically designed for babies or those with sensitive skin.
+As awareness of the toxic nature of personal care products increases, some companies have come out with fragrance-free fabric softeners specifically designed for babies or those with sensitive skin.

 Remember that quats can cause asthma, so don’t be fooled!
 Unscented fabric softeners are still best avoided.

-What About Green Fabric Softeners?
+What About Green Brands?

-As of this writing, of all the “green” fabric softeners and dryer sheets on the market that were tested by Environmental Working Group, only one brand received an “A” rating.
-All the other brands that claimed to be green and and natural received B, C, or even D ratings (4).
+As of this writing, of all the “green” fabric softeners and dryer sheets on the market that were tested by the Environmental Working Group, only one brand received an “A” rating.
+All the other brands that claimed to be green and natural received B, C, or even D ratings (4).

 The lesson here is not to be swayed by clever marketing, as the vast majority of “green” fabric softeners and dryer sheets are still going to contain questionable chemicals and fragrances.

-Ready to Ditch the Fabric Softener?
+Ready to Ditch the Dryer Sheets and Softener?

 If all of this information has you concerned, don’t be.